Yuliyalee/Yuliyalee/README.md

-From Li-You
+From Yuliya Li
-message for  Te-bai
+to  Tobias Geerinckx-Rice

-u are a coward. irresponsible , timid , selfish ,cruel coward.
+u are a coward. irresponsible , timid , selfish ,and cruel coward.

-u were in 2004-2006 , in 2008 ,
+u were in 2004-2006 , in 2008 , 2014,2016,
 in2022...

 u are forever a coward living
 in your own body .

-the bunny means u are a timid coward.
+the bunny means u are a timid coward. nothing else to me.

 u do not see any good boding of my coming